sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="GLBL_H2" markdown="1">## 5.
 GUIDED ACCESS FOR IPHONES</div>

+Guided Access limits your device to a single app and lets you control which app features are available.

+You can use Guided Access to:

+Temporarily restrict your iOS device to a single app Disable areas of the screen that aren’t relevant to a task, or areas where an accidental gesture might cause a distraction Disable the hardware buttons

 Apple provides a built-in feature to both hide and lock apps on iPhones.

 <div class="col-xs-12 none">